What Are Kettlebells?

 The off-center balance of a kettlebell forces your muscles to adjust to the constant shifting of the weight.
 During a typical kettlebell exercise, you might start with holding the weight between your legs.
 As you swing it upwards, that weight will shift, especially if it is flipped to the backside of your wrist.

 I hope that this guide has been an eye-opener for you.
 Losing weight and sticking to a workout regimen is a difficult challenge.
 I truly believe that kettlebells can give you the best results in a short amount of time.
 Like any workout program, you do have to remain consistent.
 If you are serious about losing weight, see if a friend or a loved one would be interested in participating with you.
 Having a support system is a great ally for staying on track and reaching your goal.

 Once you’ve purchased your kettlebell set, take a look at the kettlebell exercises we have listed.
 They’re great for any weight size and will help get you in shape!

 Useful Kettlebell Guides

 We’ve written some kettlebell equipment and accessory guides that may help you decide on how to begin your kettlebell training.
 We’ll be constantly adding reviews and new guides to the website, so be sure to check back often!

-Kettlebell weight guides include: Best Kettlebell Sets For Men, Best Kettlebell Sets For Women, Best Competition Kettlebells, and Best Novelty Kettlebells
+Kettlebell weight guides include: Best Kettlebell Sets For Men and Women, Best Competition Kettlebells, Best Novelty Kettlebells, Best 35lb Kettlebell, Best 15lb kettlebell, Wholesale Kettlebells and Best Monster Kettlebells

-Kettlebell accessory guides include: Best Kettlebell Gloves & Guards, Best Kettlebell Racks, Best Kettlebell Shirts, Best Kettlebell Workout DVDs
+Kettlebell accessory guides include: Best Kettlebell Books, Best Kettlebell Gloves & Guards, Best Kettlebell Racks, Best Kettlebell Shirts, Best Kettlebell Workout DVDs, and Complementary Fitness Tools